oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

 - To access the WLS Administration Console:

    Open a browser to `http://130.61.34.87:30701/console/`, **and replace the address with your IP address**.

+   You will be asked for the username and password, remember we set this to **weblogic/welcome1** as tradition requires ;-)